sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 >
 > If you already have a Facebook App you can skip this step.

-To set up the Instagram Messaging API, you need a Facebook App.
+To set up the Instagram messaging service, you need a Facebook App.
 If you need to create one, follow this [guide](https://developers.facebook.com/docs/development/create-an-app/).

 ### Connect the Facebook Page to the Instagram Business Account